fraware/ChaosLabs/README.md

 We welcome community contributions!
 See Contributing Guidelines for more information on how to submit issues, feature requests, and pull requests.

 ## License
-ChaosLab is licensed under the MIT License.
+ChaosLabs is licensed under the MIT License.
 See LICENSE for details.